 #8 People and dog-watch at Wenceslas Square

-This is one cool SPOT!
+As barked earlier, Wenceslas Square is one happenin’ place!
+All I can bark is that this square is one cool SPOT.
 Located in New Town, Wenceslas Square is one of the central squares in the city.
-With many community events held at Wenceslas, I’ve spent many afternoons here sniffing it out and taking in the exuberant Prague “scene.”
+With many community events held at Wenceslas (including protests and demonstrations), I’ve spent many afternoons sniffing it out and taking in the exuberant Prague “scene.”

 #10 Admire Powder Tower (Gate) + Municipal House

-Hope you enjoy traveling to Prague with your dog!
+WOOF, hope you enjoy traveling to dog-friendly Prague with your dog!
 Sniff out other dog-friendly places I’ve conquered with my alpha paws.

 Don’t forget to subscribe to my YouTube Channel: Wet Nose Escapades by Roger Wellington.